troglobit/merecat/README.md

 -------------------

 Merecat is a stiched up fork of [sthttpd][] with lots of lost patches found lying around the web.
-The sthttpd project is a fork from the original [thttpd][] -- the tiny/turbo/throttling HTTP server.
+The sthttpd project in turn is a fork from the original [thttpd][] -- the tiny/turbo/throttling HTTP server.

 * [thttpd][] was created by Jef Poskanzer <mailto:jef@mail.acme.com>
 * [sthttpd][] was spawned by Anthony G. Basile <mailto:blueness@gentoo.org>